reillo/rebuild-lightGallery/README.md

 ## Might not Work Properly

-This simple hacks work properly on the following modules `lightGallery`:
+This simple hacks work properly on the following modules of `lightGallery`:

 - Thumbnail
 - autoplay